my-hiking-library/main/README.md

 # My Hiking Library Privacy Policy

-**Effective date: August 20, 2026**
+**Effective date: August 30, 2026**

 My Hiking Library is a personal hiking journal for iPhone.
 It uses information from Apple Health to organize and display your hiking history.

 My Hiking Library does not require you to create an account with the developer.
-The developer does not operate a server that receives your hiking history, photographs, current location, or personal HealthKit information.
+The developer does not operate a server that receives your hiking history, photos, videos, current location, or personal HealthKit information.

 ## Information the App Accesses

 With your permission, My Hiking Library may access:

 - **Apple Health:** Hiking workouts, workout dates and times, duration, distance, elevation, active energy, heart-rate information, GPS workout routes, and weather information attached to workouts.
-- **Photo Library:** Photographs, creation dates, and location metadata used to identify photos that may correspond to your hikes and display photos you choose to associate with them.
+- **Photo Library:** Photos, videos, creation dates, and location metadata used to identify media that may correspond to your hikes and display media you choose to associate with them.
 - **Location Services:** Your current location when providing live-location map features.
+- **Apple Location and Maps Services:** A saved hike's starting coordinate may be submitted directly to Apple to identify its nearest city or town and any park, forest, preserve, reservation, or conservation area containing it.
 - **Apple Weather:** A saved hike’s trail coordinate and representative date and time may be submitted to Apple Weather to retrieve historical weather conditions for that hike.

 You can deny or revoke Health, Photo Library, or Location permissions at any time.
 Some features may be unavailable without the corresponding permission, but unrelated features will remain available.